 Worldwide DNS record propagation

 Cloudflare DNS is powered by the same network as our lightning-fast CDN.
-We resolve domains with the same 152 data centers that cache our users’ content, making us the fastest DNS provider globally.
+We resolve domains with the same globally distributed data centers that cache our users’ content, making us the fastest DNS provider globally.

 DNS changes propagate orders of magnitude faster since we can avoid waiting for DNS TTLs to expire.
 This means migrating web hosts or switching over to a disaster recovery server happens almost instantaneously.